randy3k/Terminus/README.md

 ]
 ```

-- open temrinal in a split view
+- open terminal in a split view

 ```json
 [